+- Initial face-to-face crisis assessment;

+- Mobile crisis response;

-- Crisis planning, as appropriate, or documentation in the member's progress note of the rationale for not engaging the member in crisis planning; - Facilitation of a warm handoff, if needed; - o Referrals to ongoing services, if needed; and - Follow-up check-ins, or documentation in the member's progress note that the member could not be contacted for follow-up despite reasonably diligent efforts by the mobile crisis team. - Note: follow-ups to the member shall occur within seventy-two 72 hours of the initial crisis response. - Mobile crisis services include warm handoffs to appropriate settings and providers when the member requires additional stabilization and/or treatment services; coordination with and referrals to appropriate health, social and other services and supports, as needed; and short-term follow-up support to help ensure the crisis is resolved and the member is connected to ongoing care. - Mobile crisis services are directed toward the member in crisis but may include contact with a family member(s) or other significant support person(s) if the purpose of the support person's participation is to assist the member in addressing their behavioral health crisis and restoring the member to the highest possible functional level. - For children and youth, in particular, mobile crisis teams shall work extensively with parents, caretakers and guardians, as appropriate and in a manner that is consistent with all federal and state laws related to minor consent, privacy and confidentiality. - All mobile crisis teams shall meet DHCS' core and enhanced training requirements before delivering qualifying mobile crisis services, as outlined in BHIN 23-025.
+- Crisis planning, as appropriate, or documentation in the beneficiary's progress note of the rationale for not engaging the beneficiary in crisis planning;

+- Facilitation of a warm handoff, if needed;

+- Referrals to ongoing services, if needed; and

+• Follow-up check-ins, or documentation in the beneficiary's progress note that the beneficiary could not be contacted for follow-up despite reasonably diligent efforts by the mobile crisis team. \Note: follow-ups to the beneficiary shall occur within 72 hours of the initial crisis response.

+Mobile crisis services include warm handoffs to appropriate settings and providers when the beneficiary requires additional stabilization and/or treatment services; coordination with and referrals to appropriate health, social and other services and supports, as needed; and short-term follow-up support to help ensure the crisis is resolved and the beneficiary is connected to ongoing care.
+Mobile crisis services are directed toward the beneficiary in crisis but may include contact with a family member(s) or other significant support person(s) if the purpose of the support person's participation is to assist the beneficiary in addressing their behavioral health crisis and restoring the beneficiary to the highest possible functional level.
+For children and youth, in particular, mobile crisis teams shall work extensively with parents, caretakers and guardians, as appropriate and in a manner that is consistent with all federal and state laws related to minor consent, privacy and confidentiality.

+All mobile crisis teams shall meet DHCS' core and enhanced training requirements before delivering qualifying mobile crisis services, as outlined in BHIN 23-025.
 The core training curriculum will include crisis intervention and de-escalation strategies, harm reduction strategies, delivering trauma-informed care, conducting a crisis assessment, and crisis safety plan development.
-The enhanced training curriculum will include, but is not limited to, training in provider safety, delivering culturally responsive crisis care, and crisis response strategies for special populations (e.g., children, youth and families, tribal communities, and members with I/DD).
+The enhanced training curriculum will include, but is not limited to, training in provider safety, delivering culturally responsive crisis care, and crisis response strategies for special populations (e.g., children, youth and families, tribal communities, and beneficiaries with I/DD).